U.S. stands with Cuban people in call for freedom, relief from pandemic -Biden | Politics

 U.S. stands with Cuban people in call for freedom, relief from pandemic -Biden

+Biden's administration has been reviewing its approach to Cuba since he took over from Republican President Donald Trump, who had closed the door to increased travel and tourism to Cuba opened up by Democratic President Barack Obama's policy.
+"We are assessing how we can be helpful to the people of Cuba," Psaki said.

-The protests erupted amid Cuba's worst economic crisis since the 1991 break-up of the Soviet Union, its old ally, and more recently a record surge in coronavirus infections, with people denouncing shortages of basic goods, curbs on civil liberties and the authorities' handling of the pandemic.
+The protests erupted amid Cuba's worst economic crisis since the 1990s after the break-up of former ally the Soviet Union and more recently a record surge in coronavirus infections, with people denouncing shortages of basic goods, curbs on civil liberties and the authorities' handling of the pandemic.
 "The Cuban people are bravely asserting fundamental and universal rights.
 Those rights, including the right of peaceful protest and the right to freely determine their own future, must be respected," Biden said.

 "The United States calls on the Cuban regime to hear their people and serve their needs at this vital moment rather than enriching themselves."
 Shortly before Biden issued his statement, Diaz-Canel on Monday blamed U.S. sanctions, which were tightened in recent years, for economic woes such as medicine shortages and power outages that fueled unusual protests this weekend.